YggdrasiI/PBStats/PB Mod_v4/Readme.txt

 		is useful if two neigbours has the same culture border color.
 	• Add option to change timer of current round

+New in version 4 (PB Mod_v4):
+  • Bugfixes in F4 Screen
+	• Add Wordbuilder-Save generation

 (Removed from master branch)
 - Admin password change in one special Game.